opencluster/design/Locks/LocksServerProtocol.md

   * Server to Server communication can be setup to accept different client certificates.
   * Advantage of a single port is that there is only one protocol.
   * Disadvantage of a single port is that the protocol is more complicated and you need extra code to ensure that clients dont use commands that should be restricted to servers.
-  * _*Yes.*_
+  * _Yes._

 * Should the server-server connectivity be allowed to be configured to use the same socket as client connectivity?
   * _No._

-* How is
+* How is cluster administration done.
+  * An admin client can connect to the server using the client socket.
+  * The admin connection is given rights based on its role when authenticated.
+  * The client can perform administration function, which might be to view active locks, clear a dead-lock, view error logs, etc.
+  * Almost all the admin commands are essentially LUA operations, that return data in a JSON structure.
+  * A command-line tool will be supplied that provide all the necessary admin functionality.
+  * A Locks GUI (web-based) will also likely be provided as well.
+The GUI will simply perform the admin functionality and display it appropriately.

 ## Requirements

 1. When the service starts it listens on a particular socket (accepting TLS1.3 connections)
-1. Once the configuration has loaded, and it has a quoram, it will accept client connections.
+1. Until the configuration has loaded, and it has a quorum (as configured), it will not accept client connections.
 1. Server attempts to connect to other Locks services (stored locally or in config).
 1. If config dictates, server connects to Load-Balancer to inform them it is ready to receive traffic, and the zone it is in.
 1. Server expects client connections to use a client certificate for authentication.
 1. Server can be told what location domain it is.
 The location domain is very typically used within all of OpenCluster services.
-1. Each locks server should be connected to every other locks server within the location domain.
+1. Each locks server should be connected to every other locks server within the cluster (not just the Local Domain).
 1. Each locks server keeps track of how many other locks servers are in the cluster.
+1. Each locks server keeps track of all the buckets of data, and who the list of nodes responsible for it (master, secondary).
+1. By default, each node will be a member of each bucket, however, for large clusters that is impractical, so it can be configured to only have a certain number of buckets at a LocalDomain level (including global)
-1. Each locks server maintains a complete picture of what locks have been presented.
+1. Each locks server maintains a complete picture of what locks have been presented (if it has a bucket).
 1. When the locks server receives connections from clients and have received invalid commands, it can be configured to block connections from that IP for a certain length of time.
 1. Administrators can list all the nodes in the cluster.
 1. Administrators can remove nodes from the cluster.